view_context: Dynamic page

 Advocating for Change: Uprising & Flesh and Blood So Cheap

-Students explore how meaningful social change comes about through close study of the tragic Triangle Shirtwaist fire and the social history of the early 20th century.
+Students explore how meaningful social change comes about through a close study of the tragic Triangle Shirtwaist Factory fire and the social history of the early twentieth century.

 ELA